credit cards background image

 Don't use credit cards for repaying debt that you struggle with

 As they have some of the highest interest rates around, you will actually increase the size of your debt considerably and this will make things even more difficult for you.
-If you have any debt issues, you should turn to a debt counsellor right away.
+If you have any debt issues, you should turn to a financial counsellor right away.

 It is fine to have several credit cards, as long as the cost of keeping them is not too high.
 However, it is best if you use regularly only one or two of them.
 That way, you will lower the risk of getting into debt due to excessive spending.